 - Eliminate the expropriation risk in its entirety and compensate the investor at the 'full' value that the project would have had absent the expropriation.
 That is, p would be set to zero.
 As explained below, this appears to be the approach undertaken by certain tribunals in the case of an unlawful expropriation.23 In other words, even if p was greater than zero, because investors feared a lawful expropriation, if the form of the actual expropriation was unlawful, the concept of full reparation24 could lead the tribunal to compensate the investor with the full value of the project, eliminating the effect of any government conduct on the expropriation risk.

 - Eliminate the expropriation risk in part and compensate the investor accordingly.
 The perceived probability of expropriation could be set to the level that prevailed at the time when the investor made its investment.
-Alternatively, it is possible that expropriation risk has increased after the investment was made due to legal or legitimate policies enacted by the government.
+Alternatively, it is possible that expropriation risk has increased after the investment was made because of legal or legitimate policies enacted by the government.
 In this case, the tribunal may wish to attempt to isolate the perceived increase in the probability of expropriation that can be traced back to unlawful conduct on the part of the host state.

 A number of arbitral tribunal awards have focused on the distinction between lawful and unlawful expropriation, and the impact of expropriation risk on the value of the assets or project at issue.25 For example, in the Gold Reserve v.
 Venezuela award, the tribunal found that the manner by which the state regulatory powers were exercised led to the finding of a serious breach by the state of the fair and equitable treatment standard under the bilateral investment treaty (BIT).
 The tribunal award stated that the 'seriousness of the breach shall be duly taken into account when determining the amount of the compensation due to Claimant in that regard'.26 It appears that, based on this conclusion, the tribunal decided to adjust the expropriation risk component of the discount rate.
-In particular, the tribunal stated that 'it is not appropriate to increase the country risk premium to reflect the market's perception that a State might have a propensity to expropriate investments in breach of BIT obligations.'27 The tribunal did not engage the parties' quantum experts to provide a quantification of the effect of the state's propensity to expropriate on country risk.
+In particular, the tribunal stated that 'it is not appropriate to increase the country risk premium to reflect the market's perception that a State might have a propensity to expropriate investments in breach of BIT obligations'.27 The tribunal did not engage the parties' quantum experts to provide a quantification of the effect of the state's propensity to expropriate on country risk.
 Instead, the 'Tribunal decide[d] to adopt a country risk premium of 4% as used'28 in one of the source documents provided by the claimant's quantum expert, and explained that it accepted the respondent's quantum expert explanation that this 'premium appropriately considers political risks, together with other risks, but has not been over-inflated on account of expropriation risks'.29

 There were two main questions that the tribunal believed needed to be taken into account.
 First, had the expropriation policy enacted by the state led to an effective increase in the expropriation risk between the time Gold Reserve undertook its investment and the time the state expropriated Gold Reserve's investment?
 If the answer to this question is no, excluding the expropriation risk might lead to an excessively low discount rate, which, in turn, would lead to an overvaluation of the investment.
 Second, is it reasonable to assume that a sophisticated investor, such as Gold Reserve, would evaluate the existence of expropriation risk – among other political risks – when undertaking its investment decision in an emerging market country such as Venezuela?
 If the answer to this question is yes, excluding the expropriation risk in its entirety might lead to an excessively low discount rate, which, in turn, leads to an overvaluation of the investment.